sAchyn119/Task5-Apexplanet/README.md

 ## Folder Structure 📂
 NexShop/
-├── index.html    # Main landing page
+├── index.html    # Main landing page  └── README.md           # Project documentation
-├── css/
-│
-└── style.css       # Stylesheet
-├── js/
-│
-└── script.js
-└── README.md           # Project documentation
 ---

 ## How to Use 🚀